levand/contextual/README.md

 substitutes for Clojure(Script)'s map and vector datatypes.

 At any point, an application may query a contextual object for its path relative to the root.
-Retreiving a "child" map or vector from a contextual data structure will yield another contextual object, with a path reflecting its key or index within its "parent".
+Retrieving a "child" map or vector from a contextual data structure will yield another contextual object, with a path reflecting its key or index within its "parent".
 This is entirely seamless and requires no special functions or arguments.
 Intermediate